Brandon-Wass/Tk_Clockipy/README.md

   A simple fullscreen digital clock built with Python's `tkinter` module.
 Apart from just telling the time, the clock also has a basic alarm feature.
 There is also a menu full of customization options accessible by left-clicking.

+## Why did I make this?

+  - This program was made for several reasons

+    >I needed a visual clock for my computer station that doesnt require me squinting or wearing my glasses to read the clock in the corner of my screen.
+I have multiple computers setup across several monitors, so its easy to run one of these programs on of the other computers while I do whatever on my main machine.

+    >No more switching out of a fullscreen application to see the time.
+GAME ON!

+    >Both alarm versions work better than ANY alarm I've ever set on any phone I've owned.
+They actually wake me up!
+I prefer the GPIO Buzzer version, as the audio file version scares my wife every time it goes off.

+    >My youngest child is currently potty training.
+Setting the snooze to 60 minutes and using one of the alarm versions works great as an hourly "potty timer" for her to try using the "big potty".
+We prefer the GPIO Buzzer, as its a simple sound she recognizes throughout the house.

+    >I have a purpose built Raspberry Pi music player with battery backup that has a built in buzzer.
+This brings portability to the project and makes it great for many things around the house where an alarm clock or timer of sorts may be usefull.

 ## Features:

   **3 Versions**: